Nepomyšl: Administrative division

+Etymology

+The name Nepomyšl is derived from the personal name Nepomysl, meaning "Nepomysl's (court)".

 Geography

 Nepomyšl is located about 37 km southwest of Louny and 31 km east of Karlovy Vary.
 It lies in the Doupov Mountains.
-The highest point is the Korunka hill at 575 m above sea level.
+The highest point is the hill Korunka at 575 m above sea level.
 The stream Dolánecký potok flows through the market town.

 History

 The first written mention of Nepomyšl is from 1361.
 Until 1409, it was owned by the Lords of Janovice.
 In the following centuries, the owners often changed.
 It is unknown when Nepomyšl was promoted to a market town, but not later than in 1717.

 Transport

 There are no railways or major roads passing through the municipality.